ujjwalk00/anomalious_dice/README.md

 And MSEloss for this sample falls outside of the boundaries for each category it is classified as an anomaly.

-Over the training data, an f1-score was reached of 0.90.
-Over the test data the f1 was 0.87.

 metric|score
 :--------------------------:|:--------------------------:
 f1|0.9051089462333606